YunoHost-Apps/friendica_ynh/README.md

 * https://github.com/friendica/friendica: 2021.01
 * https://github.com/friendica/friendica-addons: 2021.01

+**Warning:** It's advised to use Barracuda as MySQL DB file format for your Friendica database.

 ## Friendica
 [Friendica](http://friendi.ca/) is a decentralised communications platform that integrates social communication.
 Our platform links to independent social projects and corporate services.